-Address drainage concerns (pages 54-62 in County Water Plan); reduce sediment delivery to water bodies; increase surface water storage capacity and enhance wildlife habitat by enrolling 200 acres in long-term easements for wetland restoration and riparian buffers.
+Address drainage concerns as identified in priority areas of One Watershed, One Plan planning areas; reduce sediment delivery to water bodies; increase surface water storage capacity and enhance wildlife habitat by enrolling 200 acres in long-term easements for wetland restoration and riparian buffers.

-- 1. Work with state, federal, non-governmental, and other local partners to promote and implement ReInvest in Minnesota (RIM) and Conservation Reserve Enhancement Program (CREP). - 2.
-Encourage landowners to enroll in easements in high ranking priority areas for wetland restorations. - 3.
+- 1. Work with state, federal, non-governmental, and other local partners to promote and implement Relnvest in Minnesota (RIM) and Conservation Reserve Enhancement Program (CREP). - 2.
+Encourage landowners to enroll in easements in high-ranking priority areas for wetland restorations. - 3.
 Encourage landowners to enroll in easements in high priority areas for buffers identified in the "Other Waters" list completed in 2017. - 4.
 Work with NRCS in monitoring existing easements for compliance and effectiveness. - 5.
 Include the above-mentioned program opportunities in all ongoing information and educational programs.

-Address drainage concerns (pages 59-62 in County Water Plan) by assisting with the implementation of the state's goal to achieve a no net loss in the quantity, quality, and biological diversity of existing wetlands.
+Address drainage concerns as identified in priority areas of One Watershed, One Plan planning areas by assisting with the implementation of the state's goal to achieve a no net loss in the quantity, quality, and biological diversity of existing wetlands.

-- Continue to partner with Freeborn County Environmental Services, the City of Albert Lea, and the Minnesota Board of Water and Soil Resources to implement the Minnesota Wetland Conservation Act (WCA) Rules, Chapter 8420 of State Statutes by continued representation on the local Technical Evaluation Panel (TEP) for WCA. - 2.
+- 1. Continue to partner with Freeborn County Environmental Services, the City of Albert Lea, and the Minnesota Board of Water and Soil Resources to implement the Minnesota Wetland Conservation Act (WCA) Rules, Chapter 8420 of State Statutes by continued representation on the local Technical Evaluation Panel (TEP) for WCA. - 2.
 Assist local landowners by keeping them informed of the Minnesota Wetland Conservation Act Rules and direct them to NRCS for USDA "Swampbuster" rules that may apply. - 3.
 Include wetland concerns in our educational and informational programs.

-Address soil erosion and soil quality concerns (pages 46-48 of County Water Plan) by maintaining our existing Tree Program.
+Address soil erosion and soil quality concerns as identified in priority areas of One Watershed, One Plan planning areas by maintaining our existing Tree Program.